sveltejs/kit/documentation/docs/25-building-your-app/20-adapters.md

 Before you can deploy your SvelteKit app, you need to _adapt_ it for your deployment target.
 Adapters are small plugins that take the built app as input and generate output for deployment.

 By default, projects are configured to use `@sveltejs/adapter-auto`, which detects your production environment and selects the appropriate adapter where possible.
-If your platform isn't (yet) supported, you may need to [install a custom adapter](#community-adapters) or [write one](#writing-custom-adapters).
+If your platform isn't (yet) supported, you may need to [install a platform-specific adapter](#community-adapters) or in rarer cases [write your own](#writing-custom-adapters).

-> See the [adapter-auto README](https://github.com/sveltejs/kit/tree/master/packages/adapter-auto) for information on adding support for new environments.
+> See the [adapter-auto README](adapter-auto) for information on adding support for new environments.

 ## Supported environments